Active Shooter and Tools to Survive Targeted Violence

 For more information about UCPD Berkeley’s role in preventing targeted violence events, and for additional options to report threats and behavior of concern on campus (whether to police or non-police resources), please visit our Threat Assessment and Management resource page.

 We also encourage you to verify that you are signed up to receive WarnMe Alerts, which is how UCPD Berkeley will quickly share information with the campus community during a crisis.
+All Berkeley employees are automatically enrolled via their Berkeley email address.
+Be sure to also register/add your cell phone number to receive text alerts - they are the fastest way to receive important information.

 Review the sections below for information and guidance about how to prepare for and survive an act of targeted violence.